Healthcare Marketing: Here’s What You Need to Know in 2024

 • Build backlinks.

-Of course, you should also improve your title tags, metadata, and other technical SEO aspects.
+Of course, you should also improve your title tags, metadata, and other technical search engine optimization aspects.

 5.3.
 Online Communities

-You can use online communities to connect with healthcare professionals and patients in several ways:
+You can use online communities to connect with healthcare professionals and potential patients in several ways:

 • Participating in other online communities: You can become vocal in patient advocacy groups or healthcare professional forums.
 The goal is to establish yourself as an expert in your field.